Open up a world of opportunities in the computing sector

 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience.

-A levels: BCC (104 UCAS Tariff points) including Computing or with evidence of programming
+A levels: BCC (104 UCAS Tariff points) including Computer Science

 SQA HNC / BTEC Level 4 HNC: Computing (for SQA HNC, with a pass in a Computer Programming module and with a Grade A in the Graded Unit)